Grilled Eggplant Parmesan

 2 T freshly grated Parmesan cheese

-Place olive oil in a small bowl and stir in the garlic.
+Place the oil in a small bowl and stir in the garlic.
 Let it sit for a few minutes to infuse while you gather the rest of the ingredients.

 Place the tomatoes in a shallow bowl and drizzle with 2 T of the garlic oil.
 Sprinkle the basil over top.
 In a separate bowl, combine the cheese mix and the breadcrumbs.